doselect/docs.doselect.com/source/includes/_test_api.md

-resource_uri           | string     | The URI for a particular test slug                   | string     | The identifier for that test name                   | string     | The name of the test is_usable              | boolean    | If true, this test is active and can be taken instructions           | string     | The instructions for the test taker duration               | integer    | The duration of the test in seconds total_problems         | integer    | The total number of problems in the test
+resource_uri           | string     | The URI for a particular test slug                   | string     | The identifier for that test name                   | string     | The name of the test is_usable              | boolean    | If true, this test is active and has more than 1 problems in it archived               | boolean    | If false, this test cannot be taken instructions           | string     | The instructions for the test taker duration               | integer    | The duration of the test in seconds total_problems         | integer    | The total number of problems in the test